-Adlerian Psychology
+About Adlerian Psychology

-A holistic way of looking at each individual with compassion
+a holistic way of looking at each individual with compassion

-Alfred Adler was a member of the Viennese Psychoanalytic Society with Sigmund Frued.
+with Sigmund Frued.
 His departure to create his own theory of human behavior had significant differences from Freud in many ways.
 He called his theory Individual Psychology, and it’s also named after him: Adlerian Psychology.

-Adlerian Psychology is a comprehensive and complicated theory of human behavior.
 It is was one of the earliest short-term, positive, strengths-based and solution-oriented approaches to psychotherapy.
 Adler's work is fundamentally a systemic theory.
 One of his notable contributions were books for laypeople, such as the tailor’s trade, and his Child Guidance Clinics, which were community-based demonstrations.

-These concepts continued to be developed by Rudolph Dreikurs, and became parent education programs which grew like wildfire in the later 20th century when a book was released by the title Positive Discipline by Jane Nelsen.
-Her Adlerian teachings give us as much insight into adult behavior as they do children’s.
 Many people also enjoy reading about the theory in a book called The Courage to Be Disliked: The Japanese Phenomenon That Shows You How to Change Your Life and Achieve Real Happiness.
-Click here to purchase this title from a Seattle-area Black-owned bookstore.

-Individual Psychology continues to evolve in a rapidly changing world which demands updated language and conceptual framework.
 Modern Adlerians find a variety of applications, including applications with people with trauma, gender diverse people, and social justice- and multicultural-oriented applications.

-Find out more about Adlerian Psychology here:
+Find out more about Adlerian Psychology :

 What the heck is a theoretical orientation?

 A counseling theoretical orientation, or “theory” for short, is what guides a counselor or therapist in working with their clients.
 Think about it like a roadmap to understanding human behavior.
-It is a belief about how people live, change, and die.
-It’s a path forward to helping people with their problems.

 Most of these theories were created by one individual a long time ago and have had to be updated as time has gone by.
 Adlerian psychology, sometimes called Individual Psychology, is this way too.
 Many of the old translations have lost modern applicability (for example with the gender binary inherent in heteronormative ideas about love and relationships), but contemporary practitioners keep it fresh if they know how to think critically!

-Individual Psychology uses holism to conceptualize a person’s unique way of solving problems, usually rooted in unresolved childhood narratives.
-It also posits that lack of belonging (even if it’s to yourself) and discouragement are at the root of all pathology.
-Bringing these things into the awareness of the client, reorienting them toward a higher Purpose, and creating belonging for others are the way out of much suffering.
+Bringing past patterns and programming into the awareness of the client, and reorienting them toward creating belonging for others: this is the way out of much human suffering.
 Of course, this doesn’t explain or apply to every single problem in life, but that’s why it’s a theory.
 It’s big and broad, and most things can be conceptualized using it if you look hard enough.

 Individual Psychology is also a Humanistic theory.
 Decades later, the therapist Carl Rogers came up with the theory that the “authentic, unconditionally positive regard” of the therapist was everything- and that the relationship is what heals people, and he coined this Person-Centered therapy.
 This was later confirmed by Common Factors.
-Adlerians are inherently person-centered, as we seek to understand the world through another’s eyes and feel with their heart.

 Adlerians believe that community spirit and service are the keys to happiness.
 Cooperation is key.
 Growth can only happen when we make mistakes.